Protecting birds and their habitats

 Audubon's mission is to conserve and restore natural ecosystems, focusing on birds, other wildlife, and their habitats for the benefit of humanity and the earth's biological diversity.
 We envision a Connecticut with a rich and diverse natural heritage, where there is ample habitat for birds and other wildlife, where a majority of its people appreciate and participate in their natural environment, and whose children are educated and motivated to become the conservation leaders of tomorrow.

 Audubon Connecticut—a state office of the National Audubon Society—is one of Connecticut's premier conservation and environmental education organizations.
 With the support of its Board of Directors, our top-notch staff of seasoned professionals works hard to carry out the Audubon mission within the state—protecting birds, other wildlife, and their habitats through education, research, advocacy, and land protection.

-The National Audubon Society has had a presence in Connecticut dating back to 1943 with the establishment of the Audubon Center in Greenwich as the first National Audubon Society Nature Education Center in the country.
-Over the years, the Audubon presence in Connecticut has grown to include three Audubon Centers , four major sanctuaries and a number of smaller sanctuaries, and five Audubon chapters.
+The National Audubon Society has had a presence in Connecticut dating back to 1943 with the establishment of the Audubon Center in Greenwich as the first National Audubon Society nature education center in the country.
+Over the years, the Audubon presence in Connecticut has grown into a vast network of centers, sanctuaries, and chapters.

 At the state Capitol, Audubon advocates for:

 To extend our reach beyond our borders, Audubon works with partner organizations across the state and relies on a diverse network of volunteers and supporters.
 Join us today and be a part of Connecticut’s most effective conservation team!

 At Audubon Connecticut, we fight for the environment for the benefit of birds, other wildlife, and people.
 We can't fight this fight alone...we need your voice too.
 Learn about the latest public policy issues and what you can do to make a difference.